bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is in regards to the scope of a block of code. code blocks by default are within the global scope, and code that is within a code block is within the scope of that block and as such has closure. closure enables us to adjust variables within the block of code and not have it affect other pieces of code that may use that variable. it also lets us use system memory to keep the changed value of a variable within the scope of the block for later use. in a sense, closure is simply the enclosure of parameters within a nested function to keep it contained within a block.
 2. Study the following code, then answer the questions below.

 ```js